 System dynamics is a highly abstract method of modeling.
 It ignores the fine details of a system, such as the individual properties of people, products, or events, and produces a general representation of a complex system.
-These abstract models may be used for long-term, strategic modeling and simulation.
+These abstract simulation models may be used for long-term, strategic modeling and simulation.
 For example, a telephone network planning a marketing campaign may simulate and analyze the success of new data plan ideas without having to model individual customer interactions.

 Causal diagrams to describe global system behavior